Thank you for your kind support & loyalty throughout the years!! And thank you for visiting this, the original, website

-A musical force more powerful than a locomotive, in 2013 Allison Crowe made tracks for "Man of Steel" - an epic science fiction movie adventure featuring Superman.
-Crowe cameos in the Hollywood blockbuster as 'Singer in Cassidy's'.
-In a great north woods road-house, where Clark Kent is working for a spell, she performs "Ring of Fire", a song penned by June Carter and Merle Kilgore and made iconic by 'The Man in Black'.
+Hollywood director Zack Snyder flew Crowe cross-continent from Corner Brook to cameo in "Man of Steel" – covering "Ring of Fire" on-screen in 2013's Superman blockbuster.
 “I’m a big Johnny Cash fan.
 And I’m a big Allison Crowe fan," reveals Snyder (Dawn of the Dead, 300, Watchmen, Sucker Punch).
 "So the combination to me seemed like an awesome opportunity if we could make it happen.”

 "The first thing you notice about Allison Crowe is her voice.
 Rich and dark, it seems to come from a place most singers can only dream of accessing.
 Then there are the songs.
 Filled with raw passion and accompanied by Crowe's eloquent piano playing."
 Clodagh O'Connell (The Courier, Rolling Stone+) posits: "Elton John meets Edith Piaf".